-A discussion arose among the disciples as to which of them was the greatest; and Jesus, knowing of the discussion that was occupying their thoughts, took hold of a little child, and placed it beside him, and then said to them, "Anyone who, for the sake of my name, welcomes even this little child is welcoming me; and anyone who welcomes me is welcoming him who sent me as his messenger.
-For whoever is least among you all - that person is great."

-John said, "Sir, we saw a man driving out demons by using your name, and we tried to prevent him, because he does not follow you with us."

-"None of you must prevent him," Jesus said to John, "whoever's not against you is for you."
+- 46 A discussion arose among the disciples as to which of them - 47 was the greatest; and Jesus, knowing of the discussion that was occupying their thoughts, took hold of a little child, and placed it - 48 beside him, and then said to them, 'Anyone who, for the sake of my name, welcomes even this little child is welcoming me; and anyone who welcomes me is welcoming him who sent me as his messenger.
+For whoever is least among you all - that person is great.' - John said, 'Sir, we saw a man driving out demons by using your name, and we tried to prevent him, because he does not follow you with us.' - 'None of you must prevent him,' Jesus said to John, 'whoever is not against you is for you.'